Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-Preliminary evidence has linked gastric cancer to other genes that are not typically associated with gastric cancer, such as ATM, BRCA1, BRCA2, BRIP1, and RAD51D.
+Preliminary evidence has linked gastric cancer to other genes that are not typically associated with this type of cancer, such as ATM, BRCA1, BRCA2, BRIP1, PALB2, and RAD51D.
 Studies suggest a possible association between gastric cancer risk and pathogenic variants in both established gastric cancer genes and in moderate- and high-risk genes that are not typically associated with gastric cancer.
 However, clinical practice changes are not indicated based on this preliminary evidence.

 References: